nezed/webpack-split-chunks/README.md

 ## What does it do?

-This plugin is designed to do one thing: transfer all module that match a regular expression into a single target chunk.
+This plugin is designed to do one thing: transfer all modules that match a regular expression into a single target chunk.
 That may not sound like much but coupled with other plugins–especially with the `CommonsChunkPlugin`–it can be very useful.